• About

 Gastronotherapy » Recipes » Main Course

-Easy Vegan Peanut Noodles (20-minute)
+Easy Peanut Noodles (20-minute)

 Jump to Recipe Print Recipe

 Thai peanut sauce is one of my favorite savory applications for peanut butter.
-It gives these vegetarian peanut noodles a nutty flavor, provides rich creaminess, and pairs beautifully with the bright, crunchy bell peppers and cucumbers.
+It gives these easy peanut noodles a nutty flavor, provides rich creaminess, and pairs beautifully with the bright, crunchy bell peppers and cucumbers.

 Jump to: